-According to data collected by Brookings.edu, this data is from the beginning of the 2019-20 school year (before COVID-19 school closures) through the start of the 2020-21 school year.
-In mathematics, students may show even smaller learning gains from the previous year, returning with less than 50% of the gains.
+Data collected by Brookings.edu from the beginning of the 2019-20 school year through the start of the 2020-21 school year showed that in mathematics, students may show smaller learning gains from the previous year, returning with less than 50% of the gains.
 In lower grades, students may be nearly a full year behind in math compared to what we would observe in normal conditions.
-Similar estimates of learning loss based on research showing the effect of being absent on achievement.
-That is, we simply assumed students’ learning during COVID-19 school closures would be akin to what occurs when students miss school, a large assumption given the online learning and homeschooling now occurring.
+Similar estimates of learning loss based on research, showed the effect of being absent on achievement.
+We assume students’ learning during COVID-19 school closures are akin to what occurs when students miss school, which is a large assumption given that online learning and homeschooling are now quite common.

-In accordance with the data presented, as schools start to reopen across the globe, governments have also taken action in addressing the loss students faced throughout the pandemic and in hopes to better support our students.
-For instance, recently the Malaysian government tabled a RM332.1 billion Budget for 2022.
+In accordance with the data presented, as schools start to reopen across the globe, governments have taken action to address the loss students faced throughout the pandemic, in hopes to better support our students.
+For instance, the Malaysian government recently tabled a RM332.1 billion Budget for 2022.
 The biggest allocation will go towards education with the Ministry of Education receiving RM52.6 billion and its Higher Education counterpart with RM14.5 billion, as millions of students in Malaysia saw their normal schooling disrupted since early 2020.

 However, regardless of how much capital is allocated towards education, what are the actions we should take for education post-COVID?

-COVID-19 has brought dangerous times for public education, with risks of fragmentation and unravelling as we stand to lose both teachers and students who may not return to schools once they reopen.
-We should be concerned that we can already hear claims that the current emergency and ad-hoc measures should be transformed into lasting reforms.
-More and more people are becoming aware of the multiple roles that schools play in providing for the well-being of children and youth, and in ensuring health and nutrition, alongside academic learning.
+COVID-19 has brought a huge challenge for public education as there is also a risk of losing both teachers and students who may not return to schools once they reopen.
+We already hear talk about how current emergency and ad-hoc measures should be transformed into lasting reforms.
+More people are becoming aware of the multiple roles that schools play in providing for the well-being of children and youth, and in ensuring health and nutrition, alongside academic learning.
 This increased awareness and appreciation can serve as the basis for a new revival of public education.
-Therefore, how education is shaped shouldn’t be the same as it was before and change towards supporting the generation today as well as being relevant to what today’s world requires.
+How education is shaped today and moving forward, shouldn’t be the same as it was before.
+We need to pay attention to the changes that this generation needs and what is relevant to the needs of our time.

-participation of students and young people broadly in order to co construct with them the change they wish to see.
+This includes government officials, teachers, and parents, in prioritising the participation of students and young people broadly, in order to co-construct with them the change they wish to see.

 The exceptional measures related to COVID-19 have indeed put a significant number of people in great discomfort, all over the world.
-In particular the mental health and well-being of children and youth have been greatly endangered, and in ways that could have lasting repercussions.
-Not only do we have to reshape schools and the supports we provide them with so that students can resume their learning in classrooms and return to school activities as soon as possible, we also need to think in the medium term so that this out of the ordinary situation young people have experienced becomes an opportunity for learning how to meet the challenges of our time, an opportunity to restore what has been lost and create new and better experiences.
-Therefore, the participation of children and youth in these deliberations cannot be an afterthought.
-As but one example, students should be given a leading voice in designing the learning opportunities and learning communities they return to when schools reopen.
+In particular the mental health and well-being of children and youth have been greatly affected in ways that could have lasting repercussions.
+Not only do we have to reshape schools and the support we provide so that students can resume their learning in classrooms and return to school activities as soon as possible, we also need to think in the medium term so that this out-of-the ordinary situation young people have experienced becomes an opportunity for learning how to meet the challenges of our time.
+It is an opportunity to restore what has been lost and create new and better experiences.
+The participation of children and youth in these deliberations cannot be an afterthought.
+For example, students should be given a leading voice in designing the learning opportunities and learning communities they return to when schools reopen.

-This includes educational stakeholders to protect and transform the school as a separate space-time, specific and different from home and other spaces of learning, where there is as much growth and expansion of social understanding as there is acquisition of skills, competencies and knowledge.
+This includes educational stakeholders to protect and transform the school as a separate space-time that is specific and different from home and other spaces of learning, where there is as much growth and expansion of social understanding as there is acquisition of skills, competencies and knowledge.

-As parents, educators, and guardians, these are concepts that may be implemented and considered in envisioning how our educational landscape could be for the leaders of tomorrow.
+As parents, educators, and guardians, these are concepts that may be implemented and considered when we envision how the educational landscape could be for the leaders of tomorrow.
 We are witnessing the most significant shifts in education.
-The urgent need to improve on the world that existed before us presents us all with a significant challenge and responsibility.
+The urgent need to improve the world that existed before us, presents us all with a significant challenge and responsibility.
 We need to build narratives for what the new world might look like.
 Education must be at the heart of a world post-COVID-19.
 We need new approaches now to prepare for that future.

 Constant change calls for a society that can be adaptable to change and innovate new ways of shaping education with the future in mind.
 How would we design learning environments that help students thrive in tomorrow's world?
-Let’s explore this further at Leaps: Episode T - Think Ahead and Out of The Box, happening on 27 November 2021!
+Let’s explore this further in The HEART Course: Session T - Think Ahead and Out of The Box.